nuxeo/nuxeo/README.txt

 Case Management Document Routing Addon
 ----------------------------------------

-This addon adds the "routing" functionality to Nuxeo
+This addon adds the "routing" functionality to Nuxeo.
 A "route" is a list of steps that a list of documents will execute.
 Steps can be:

     * distribute the documents
     * modify some metadata
     * create task for the document to be reviewed